-Tobi (aka Allison Daniel) is a physical performer with a rich background of training in Puppetry, Mime, Clown, Mask and Acrobatics.
-She attended L’école Internationale de Théâtre LASSAAD in Brussels ( 2 year Lecoq based conservatory program with Lassaad Sadi and Norman Taylor) and is also graduate of the Flying Actors Conservatory program (James Donlon, Leonard Pitt), as well as Sandglass Puppetry manipulation intensive (Eric Bass, Ines Zeller Bass), and the Clown Conservatory program at Circus Center in San Francisco (Joe Dieffenbacher, Dan Griffiths) where she went on to teach.
+Tobi (aka Allison Daniel) is a Magical Experience Designer, Director, and Physical Performer with a rich background of training in Puppetry, Mime, Clown, Mask and Acrobatics.
+Tobi attended L’école Internationale de Théâtre LASSAAD in Brussels, a 2 year Lecoq based conservatory program (Lassaad Sadi and Norman Taylor).
+They are graduate of the Flying Actors Conservatory program (James Donlon, Leonard Pitt), as well as Sandglass puppetry manipulation intensive (Eric Bass, Ines Zeller Bass), and the Clown Conservatory program at Circus Center in San Francisco (Joe Dieffenbacher, Dan Griffiths) where Tobi continued on to teach puppetry and acrobatics.

 Special Recognitions Include:

 - First Recipient of the Peggy Ford and Paoli Lacy Award for female clowns.